wendyverdonk93/docs/content/api/payment_methods/post-order-klarna.md

 __checkout_options__ | object

-Contains the definitions for the VAT class.
+The definitions for the VAT class.

 ----------------